aehng/Lecture-Notes/Module1/What_is_an_IDE.md

 ### Seriously, just ignore the hype and choose for yourself

 Most of you will enjoy PyCharm and some of you will hate it; that's okay.
-So long as your code works, nobody who's opinion matters will judge you for how you write code.
+So long as your code works, nobody whose opinion matters will judge you for how you write code.
 I think you should try lots of tools for an extended period of time to discover what works best for you.